to English 2100: Writing Academic Discourse. Here

 and print out a hardcopy.

-In this online course, you are responsible for completing multiple reading and writing assignments within the context of five modules.
+In this online course, you are responsible for completing multiple reading and writing assignments within the context of FIVE modules over the span of FIFTEEN weeks.
 This is the first module.
 While strict deadlines will be upheld for assignments, you are encouraged to work at your own pace.

 own website in conjunction with the